stevro/ListaFirme/README.md

     apiKey: your-api-key
 </code></pre>

-Possible options for cifChecker are listaFirme, mFin and openApi.
+Possible options for cifChecker are listaFirme, mFin, openApi and anaf.

 If you want to use Finance Ministry API you must add this to your composer.json